Floodh/Evolution-Gymnasiearbete/README.md

 Nils Ledin

 To run this program you MOST have pygame installed.
-\nYou can download pygame at https://www.pygame.org/news
+You can download pygame at https://www.pygame.org/news